Swindon Advertiser: History

 The Swindon Advertiser was founded in 1854 by William Morris (Great Grandfather of Desmond Morris).
 Originally intended to be a weekly paper, His aim was to produce a newspaper "that would act as a mouthpiece for the poor."
 Morris decided to print one issue a month due to the Stamp Tax laws at the time only applying to newspapers published every 28 days.

 It was originally printed as a broadsheet on 6 February 1854 and titled the "Swindon Advertiser and Monthly Record" using a hand press in his father's shop in Wood Street.
 Morris was sole writer, editor, printer and also delivered it personally, selling each copy for a penny.
 Using the inclusion of advertisements from local businesses, the second edition doubled in size.

 Other newspaper companies were influenced by Morris' example of a penny priced paper and quickly produced their own in the region and ultimately throughout the country, resulting in the government amending the stamp tax laws to a more favourable version.
 The paper became published weekly due to this change.
-In 1855 Morris could afford to move the publication to new premises in Victoria Road where it has remained.
+In 1855 Morris could afford to move the publication to new premises in Victoria Road where it remained until 2018.
 Morris funded the building of Newspaper House and added a printing shop to the rear.